influxdata/docs-v2/content/v2.0/reference/flux/functions/strings/lastindex.md

 title: strings.lastIndex() function
 description: >
-  The strings.lastIndex() function returns the index of the last instance of a substring in another string or `-1` if substring is not present.
+  The strings.lastIndex() function returns the index of the last instance of a substring in a string or `-1` if substring is not present.
 menu:
   v2_0_ref:
     name: strings.lastIndex